phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_removal.md

 In the [previous tutorial](tutorial_gradient), we simulated the behavior of a bacterium moving up the concentration gradient.
 In this tutorial, we will simulate the opposite - when the bacterium is not in luck and moves down a concentration gradient.

-## Files and dependencies

-The simulation can be downloaded here: <a href="../downloads/downloadable/removal.bngl" download="removal.bngl">removal.bngl</a>

-The Jupyter notebook for visualizing results can be downloaded here:
-<a href="../downloads/downloadable/plotter_down.ipynb" download="plotter_down.ipynb">plotter_down.ipynb</a>
+To get started, create a copy of your `adaptation.bngl` file from the [adaptation tutorial](tutorial_adap) and save it as `removal.bngl`.
+If you would rather not follow along below, you can download a completed BioNetGen file here: <a href="../downloads/downloadable/removal.bngl" download="removal.bngl">removal.bngl</a>.

+We also will build a Jupyter notebook in this tutorial for plotting the concentrations of different particles over time.
+To do so, you should save a copy of your `plotter_up.ipynb` file called `plotter_down.ipynb`; if you would rather not follow along, we provide a completed notebook here: <a href="../downloads/downloadable/plotter_down.ipynb" download="plotter_down.ipynb">plotter_down.ipynb</a>

-Please make sure the following dependencies are installed.
+Before running this notebook, make sure the following dependencies are installed.

 | Installation Link | Version | Check install/version |
 |:------|:-----:|------:|